ionos-cloud/ionosctl/docs/commands/server/attach-volume.md

 ## Description

-Use this command to attach a Volume to a Server from a Data Center.
+Use this command to attach a pre-existing Volume to a Server.

 You can wait for the action to be executed using `--wait` option.